 Generally, there are no differences in the types of things people search for using a desktop PC or a smartphone device.
 However, there are key differences in the keywords and behaviour of mobile searchers, which businesses need to consider when optimising their sites for mobile.
 For example: 1 in 3 mobile searches have local intent.

 Mobile searches tend to involve a maximum of three keywords and the searcher often has a good idea of what it is they want to find – they are often further along in the buying process than desktop searchers.
 A mobile searcher may be looking to find price information, or may want to find out where they can buy the product or service they want locally.

 Evidence also suggests that smartphone searchers favour the top few results more than desktop searchers.
 Therefore, being in the top organic positions on search engines like Google is more important than ever if your product or service is the type of thing people are likely to search for on their mobile device.

 Usability is Key

 Mobile screens are small and smartphone searchers find nothing more frustrating than sites that are not mobile-friendly.
 The mobile internet experience, if poor, can alienate potential customers.

 A mobile optimised site is instantly recognisable; it has big buttons, less text and is quick to load.
 Is your site offering the optimal experience for your customers?
 We optimise to the ‘rule of thumb’ theory - every aspect of your website needs to be accessible for your finger – small buttons, links and any amount of content that requires lots of scrolling is non-optimal.
 Forms should be exceptionally short and information should be readily available in the fewest number of clicks possible.

-Our team of mobile optimisation experts can advise you on how to create a mobile optimised site that not only satisfies your users, but that is also optimal for SEO purposes.
+As a mobile SEO company, our team of mobile optimisation experts can advise you on how to create a site that not only satisfies your users, but is optimal for SEO purposes.